antorbus/Google-AI4Code/README.md

 UPDATE (25/10/22):

-After doing some experiments with the Kendall Tau Loss approximation and the original Kendall Tau, I noticed a mistake in the training notebook that impairs the quality of the approximation across notebooks of different sizes.
+After doing some experiments with the Kendall Tau Loss approximation and the original Kendall Tau, I noticed that the quality of the approximation across notebooks of different sizes increases when using Spearman’s ρ directly.

 Original:

 return 4 * (d2/ ((n * (n-1))))

-Improved:
+Spearman’s ρ:

 return 6 * (d2/ ((n * (n**2 -1))))